origami1024/sea-battle/README.md

 19. time to do turn limit!
 20. in prebattle, when u press ready - make animation, that hides the ship placing part behind some closing door, and the field to be darker, like its locked, maybe write in the middle 'LOCKED'
 21. handle leaving while game is starting
+22. in the room there should be tag - if in staging or in battle

 ## to start the server: